eneam/mboxviewer/ReadMe.markdown

 * quick access to attachments;
 * export of single mail in Eml;
 * search by date, subject, sender or raw email;
+* sort date, from, to and subject columns

 Changes
 ---